tgraf49/Sidescroller-Game/readme.md

 ## Play the Game

-Include a link or instructions on how to play the game directly in the browser.
-If the game is hosted online, provide a live demo link.
+Link to play is a work in progress.

 ### Controls
 Use your arrow keys to move your character around and do what you must to avoid the spike strips!